ict4f/copperdoublecable/README.md

-# copperdoublecable
+# Copper doublecable (German: Kupfer Doppelarder)
-According to a model person from England
+Description: According to a model person from England